No Bears

 No Bears (خرس نیست, lit.
 There are no bears) is a 2022 Iranian drama film written, directed and produced by Jafar Panahi.
 The film was shot secretly in Iran and stars Panahi, Naser Hashemi, Vahid Mobasri, Bakhtiar Panjei and Mina Kavani.
-It wrapped production in May 2022 and is distributed by Celluloid Dreams.
+Production wrapped up in May 2022.

 No Bears premiered at the 79th Venice Film Festival in competition for the Golden Lion, without the presence of the director, who has been arrested and sentenced to 6 years prison in Iran, prior to the film's release.
-It won the Special Jury Prize at the Venice Film Festival in September 2022, and received generally positive reviews from critics.
+The film is distributed by Celluloid Dreams.
+It won the Special Jury Prize at the Venice Film Festival in September 2022, and received overwhelmingly positive reviews from critics.

-Premise

-The film portrays "two parallel love stories in which the lovers struggle with hidden and unavoidable obstacles, the force of superstitions and the mechanics of power".